pikkukurkku/polski_quiz/README.md

 - create new repository on GitHub
 - create HTML, basic CSS and javaScript files
 - search for images online
-- code start screen and transition to game screen
+- code start screen and transition to load screen and game screen
 - create the javaScript classes
 - code the qame logic
 - test the game logic
-- code the end game screen
+- code the end game screen with multiple outcomes
 - implement restart button functionality
 - test website functionality
 - update css